How to Recover Your Lost SEO Traffic

 Patience Pays Off

 Google has ways of tracking content quality over time.
 If it sees that only 1 person has commented on one of your web pages but another page with lots of comments ranks higher for a particular keyword phrase, then it will know your low quality/unpopular page should not rank as high as the other page with more engagement (comments + shares).
-Keep track of everything you publish on your site so if something changes, you can adjust your on-page optimization at those problem locations.
+Keep track of everything you publish on your site so that if something changes, you can adjust your on-page optimization at those problem locations.